LOST OBJECTS (36)

 One night, in the course of my mental and physical meanderings, I began feeling very certain that if I could make something — something really elegant — the unbearable feeling I had whenever I stood still would subside.
 But I was beyond broke — regularly choosing between cigarettes and food — and had no “making things” skills whatsoever.

-My objective went from “Move!
+Still, somehow, my objective that night went from “Move!
 Move!
 Move!
 Keep moving!” to “Keep moving until you find something specific.”

 What I’d been looking for, it turned out, was a pile of china that someone was throwing away: boxes and stacks of plates, cups, glasses.
-I was four or five miles from home — so I sorted the china carefully, creating one carry-able box of plates, saucers, teacups.
-I had no plan, but I had the box.
+I was four or five miles from home so I sorted the china carefully, creating one carry-able box of plates, saucers, teacups.

 When I got home, I spread the china out on my living room floor and looked at it.